A correction may be in store for Flora Growth Corp. (NASDAQ:FLGC) shares? - The Dwinnex

-As of close of business last night, Flora Growth Corp.’s stock clocked out at $0.47, up 6.07% from its previous closing price of $0.44.
-In other words, the price has increased by $+0.0267 from its previous closing price.
-On the day, 627486 shares were traded.
-FLGC stock price reached its highest trading level at $0.4800 during the session, while it also had its lowest trading level at $0.4400.
+In the latest session, Flora Growth Corp.
+(NASDAQ: FLGC) closed at $0.35 down -21.85% from its previous closing price of $0.44.
+In other words, the price has decreased by -$0.0972 from its previous closing price.
+On the day, 2189332 shares were traded.
+FLGC stock price reached its highest trading level at $0.4000 during the session, while it also had its lowest trading level at $0.3449.

 3 Tiny Stocks Primed to Explode